Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 of lights marked LAT and LONG, as well as the Variation Sync Meter.
 When these lamps are off, the current displayed position coordinates are within 1 1/2 arc minutes precision.
-Magnetic variation detected by way of the INS gyroscopes is compared against the manual performed prior to INS powerup via the Magnetic Variation Control knob, and displayed on the Variation Sync Meter.
+Magnetic variation detected by way of the INS gyroscopes is compared against the manual performed prior to INS power-up via the Magnetic Variation Control knob, and displayed on the Variation Sync Meter.
 This deviation can be corrected on the Magnetic Variation Control Knob to bring the sync to center.
 Although the magnetic variation control knob has no effect on the meter in air data mode, positive correction prior to INS loss increases the air data mode precision.

 The Nav Computer can function in either Inertial or Air Data mode.
 Both modes provide the same outputs but the inertial mode (default) is more accurate.

 In the event of an INS failure, the Nav Computer reverts to Air Data mode.
 In Air Data mode. the rear pilot must continually monitor and adjust true wind direction and speed, magnetic variation, as the only dead reckoning inputs available to the computer is true airspeed (from the air data computer) and magnetic heading from the compass system.
 When the system reverts to Air Data mode, the AIR DATA MODE lamp will illuminate.